stianeikeland/go-rpio/README.md

 - 3.0.0 - Adds support for /dev/gpiomem, by @dotdoom
 - 4.0.0 - Adds support for PWM and Clock modes, by @Drahoslav7
 - 4.1.0 - Adds support for edge detection, by @Drahoslav7
+- 4.2.0 - Faster write and toggle of output pins, by @Drahoslav7

 ## Usage ##